 B. No untreated discharges.
 Stormwater shall not be discharged directly to a wetland, local water body, municipal drainage system or abutting property without adequate treatment, as defined in Subsections B through L of this section.

-C. Construction/land disturbance.
+C. Construction or land disturbance.
 A sediment and erosion control plan shall show best management practices for site conditions and minimize the area of the land disturbance.
 The plan shall also establish requirements for the control of wastes, including discarded building materials, concrete truck washout, chemicals, litter and sanitary wastes.
 BMPs shall be in conformity with the most recent version of the Massachusetts Erosion and Sediment Control Guidelines for Urban and Suburban Areas (FHHCD, 1997).

 D. Channel protection.
 The post-development peak discharge rate from the two-year, twenty-four-hour storm event shall be equal to the pre-development rate in order to prevent stream bank erosion and channel degradation.